 In general, a typical first-year student schedule for fall will focus on the requirements for the General Education (GE) Program.
 Find the pink General Education Program brochure you previously received in a mailing from the Admissions Office.
 Study your choices in each category.
-Selected GE courses may fulfill some of the core requirements of the College (Colleges of Science & Health, Liberal Studies and Business Administration) for your intended program of study.
+Some GE courses recommended by advisors may be introductory courses for your major or may fulfill some of the core requirements of the College (Colleges of Science & Health, Liberal Studies and Business Administration) for your intended program of study.
 Your advisor in the afternoon will be able to identify these courses, if applicable.
 Most often the choice will be yours.
 GE courses are intended to prepare students for life beyond the university.
 Look up course descriptions.
 If you view GE courses as hoops to jump through instead of opportunities to challenge yourself, you are losing out on one of the best components of your education as a college student.

 You will also have the opportunity to choose classes that don’t count toward the major or GE, but do count toward your degree.
 These courses are called electives.
 They will be explained on another link of this tutorial.

-All students, regardless of major, must take at least one math course at UW-L. An exception could be a student with AP or transfer credit in math.
+All students, regardless of major, must take at least one math course at UWL.
+An exception could be a student with AP or transfer credit in math.
 Some majors of course, may require more than one math course.
-The UW Placement Exam is used to determine your math placement.
-You won’t know your placement in math until you arrive at Freshman Registration & Family Orientation That’s OK.
-What you should be thinking about now is whether or not you want to take a math course in your first semester.
-Your advisor will help you figure out which one you need.
+The University of Wisconsin Placement Exam is used to determine your math placement.
+You will learn you math placement when you arrive at Freshman Registration & Family Orientation.
 Students who have not taken the math placement exam must contact the UW-La Crosse Counseling & Testing Center at 608.785.8073.

-Not all majors at UW-L require modern (foreign) language study.
+Not all majors at UWL require modern (foreign) language study.
 Your advisor can discuss this decision with you.
-Students who have not taken the foreign language placement exam should contact the UW-La Crosse Counseling & Testing Center at 608.785.8073.
+Students who have not taken the foreign language placement exam should contact the UW-La Crosse Counseling & Testing Center at 608.785.8074.
 What you should be thinking about now is whether you want to take a modern (foreign) language course or not in your first semester.